 - Technical Term Definitions

-Synthesis note: This article's control-first approach aligns with the SSDF emphasis on repeatable secure software engineering practices.
+Synthesis note: The control-first approach of this article is consistent with the SSDF emphasis on repeatable secure software engineering practices.

 Citation-Ready Data Extracts